hallzy/rpn-calculator/README.md

 > ===============================================================
 > ```
 >
-> This is what we get if we perform a `c` operation:
+> This is what we get if we perform a `clear` operation:
 >
 > ```
 > ===============================================================